agzertuche/SPFx-Learning-Path/PnP/patterns-and-practices.md

-# PnP
+# Patterns and Practices (PnP)

 https://dev.office.com/blogs/pnp-october-2017-release

 On top of the specific PnP repositories, PnP initiative also controls the new repositories under the SharePoint organization.

 sp-dev-docs - Source for new SharePoint dev center documentation exposed from http://dev.office.com/sharepoint sp-dev-fx-webparts - Client-side web part samples from community and engineering